Fourth UK television service: Proposals

-The issue was a sensitive political point: the Labour Party of the 1950s and 1960s had traditionally been against commercial television and many on the left of the party wanted to see all commercial television abolished, advocating instead for an expansion of the BBC (which was not acted upon, most likely due to cost).
-The following Conservative government, and advocates of commercial broadcasting were also slow to act in implementing a new network after Edward Heath's victory in the general election on 18 June 1970, instead concentrating on Independent Local Radio when the Sound Broadcasting Act 1972 received royal assent on 12 July 1972, and the Independent Television Authority accordingly changed its name to the Independent Broadcasting Authority on the same day.
+The issue was a sensitive political point: the Labour Party of the 1950s and 1960s had traditionally been against commercial television, and many on the left of the party wanted to see all commercial television abolished, advocating instead for an expansion of the BBC – though this was not acted upon, most likely due to cost.
+The following Conservative government, along with advocates of commercial broadcasting, were similarly slow to act in implementing a new network following Edward Heath's victory in the general election on 18 June 1970.
+They instead concentrated on Independent Local Radio when the Sound Broadcasting Act 1972 received royal assent on 12 July 1972, and the Independent Television Authority accordingly changed its name to the Independent Broadcasting Authority on the same day.

-On 3 February 1977, the Annan Committee on the Future of Broadcasting made its recommendations including the establishment of a fourth independent television channel, albeit controlled by a new Open Broadcasting Authority; the establishment of the Broadcasting Complaints Commission; and an increase in independent production.
+On 3 February 1977, the Annan Committee on the Future of Broadcasting made its recommendations, including: the establishment of a fourth independent television channel, albeit controlled by a new Open Broadcasting Authority; the establishment of the Broadcasting Complaints Commission; and an increase in independent production.
 ITV companies continued to hope for ITV2.
-With the approach of the 1979 general election on 3 May, both the Conservatives and Labour included plans for a fourth channel in their election manifestos.
+With the approach of the 1979 general election on 3 May, both the Conservative Party and Labour Party included plans for a fourth channel in their election manifestos.
 Labour favoured an Open Broadcasting Authority community service aimed at minority groups, while the Conservatives' plan was for the channel to be given to ITV.
-Both main parties also pledged to launch a separate Welsh language television service for Wales, but when the Conservatives were elected, the new Home Secretary William Whitelaw decided against the idea and suggested, except for an occasional opt-out, that the service should be the same as offered in the rest of the United Kingdom.
-This led to acts of civil disobedience including refusals to pay the television licence fee, and sit-ins used for both the BBC and HTV studios with some attacks on various transmitters for the Welsh-speaking areas.
+Both parties also pledged to launch a separate Welsh language television service for Wales, but when the Conservatives were elected, the new Home Secretary William Whitelaw decided against the idea and suggested, except for an occasional opt-out, that the service should be the same as offered in the rest of the United Kingdom.
+This led to acts of civil disobedience, including refusals to pay the television licence fee, sit-ins at both the BBC and HTV studios, and attacks on various transmitters for the Welsh-speaking areas.

-On 17 September 1980, the government reversed its position on a separate Welsh language service for Wales as following opposition from the public and politicians including a threat from the former president of Plaid Cymru, Gwynfor Evans to go on hunger strike and the idea was given the green light, this led to the establishment of the Welsh Fourth Channel Authority.
-Later on 13 November of that year, the Broadcasting Act 1980 paved the way to create the new fourth television service as a subsidiary of the IBA, with a subscription to be levied on the ITV regional companies to pay for this channel, with the ITV companies able to selling commercial advert airtime in return.
+On 17 September 1980, following opposition from the public and politicians – including a threat from the former president of Plaid Cymru, Gwynfor Evans to go on hunger strike – the government reversed its position on a separate Welsh language service for Wales.
+The idea was given the green light, which led to the establishment of the Welsh Fourth Channel Authority.
+Later, on 13 November of that year, the Broadcasting Act 1980 paved the way to create the new fourth television service as a subsidiary of the IBA, with a subscription to be levied on the ITV regional companies to pay for the channel, ITV companies able to sell commercial advert airtime in return.